The Organ (band): Early years

-The Organ were conceived in 2001 by frontwoman Katie Sketch in Vancouver, BC.
+The Organ were conceived in 2001 by frontwoman Katie Sketch in Vancouver, British Columbia.
 Sketch's musical training started at the age of three, when she began classical training on the violin.
 Her childhood was spent largely in ignorance of the underground sounds of The Smiths, The Cure, and Joy Division, whom The Organ would later often be favorably compared to.
 "Tiffany and Bon Jovi – that was my take on '80s music."

 Sketch has said of the time of the formation of the band, when she and the band members were in their early to mid-twenties.
 "I was in a musical lull, I couldn't stand what I was listening to," naming Sleater-Kinney as one example.
 "The local scene was also pretty shitty, and of course the radio was brutal.
 Then, by total fluke, my mom's friend's husband, Ron Obvious, hired me to help with the audio wiring for a studio he was building for Bryan Adams."
 Obvious introduced Katie to the world of independent music, and what she calls "that '80s sound."
-He created mix-tapes of bands he thought she'd appreciate as a violinist (Roxy Music, Ultravox) and singers with an "amazing natural vocal pitch" (Siouxsie and the Banshees, Nina Hagen, Kate Bush)).
+He created mix-tapes of bands he thought she'd appreciate as a violinist (Roxy Music, Ultravox) and singers with an "amazing natural vocal pitch" (Siouxsie and the Banshees, Nina Hagen, Kate Bush).
 This job also led Sketch to Tara Nelson, the engineer who would later record the Organ's first EP.

 It was at this time that Katie joined with her friends Sarah "Sketch" Efron (on bass and keyboards) and Barb "Sketch" Choit (Hammond organ, guitar, bass) to form the instrumental trio Full Sketch.

 "I met Katie Sketch when we worked morning shifts at a wretched cinnamon bun shop," says Efron, "but we really became friends on a road trip where we ended up breaking down in the redneck town of Hermiston, Oregon.
 On this trip, we decided to form a band and call it Full Sketch."
 Katie, though she was already a proficient multi-instrumentalist, decided this would be a good time to try her hand at drums.